AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md

 ## About locked and unlocked preferences

-Locking a project, task, or issue preference that you have configured at thesystem level ensures that everyonethroughout the system is using the same setting for that preference.
-Though you can still reconfigure a preference that you lock, group administrators can’t reconfigure it for their groups.
+Locking a project, task, or issue preference that you have configured at the```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level">  system</MadCap:conditionalText>``` level ensures that everyone```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level">  throughout the system</MadCap:conditionalText>``` is using the same setting for that preference.
+Though you can still reconfigure a preference that you lock, group administrators can’t reconfigure it for ```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level"> their</MadCap:conditionalText>``` groups.

 Conversely, unlocking a project, task, or issue preference allows group administrators more flexibility to manage the way their groups work with those items.
-When a preference is unlocked, group administrators can reconfigure it for their groups.
+When a preference is unlocked, group administrators can reconfigure it for ```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level"> their groups</MadCap:conditionalText>```.

 For instructions on locking or unlocking a system-level project, task, or issue preference, see [Lock or unlock project preferences for all groups in the system](#) or this one needs to be broken out on it's own also: [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).